 Of course, the two sentences you are combining must be linked to each other in subject matter in order to do this; each half the compound should be somewhat similar in weightiness as well.
 This compound-creating helps a writer to link common thoughts and show their link without any additional words.

 Then I also had another post about creating a compound sentence with a comma-coordinating conjunction.
-In this post, I described how you can combine two sentences into one with the same guidelines for the semicolon compound sentence–but with the added benefit of meaning via the coordinating conjuction.
+In this post, I described how you can combine two sentences into one with the same guidelines for the semicolon compound sentence–but with the added benefit of meaning via the coordinating conjunction.

 I also taught this little trick: FANBOYS.
 This is a quick method to learn the seven true coordinating conjunctions: